 Engineers from abroad who do not possess Washington Accord qualifications can apply for New Zealand immigration assessment through the KA02 report (Knowledge Assessment 02 report).
 This report allows you to demonstrate the required engineering skills and knowledge - which you can prove through narrating Study or Work Episodes where you acquired and applied those skills.
 You also need to submit some Work Records to show that you actually worked on the complex engineering problems you've mentioned in your report.

-Common problems Skilled Migration New Zealand applicants face
+Common problems Skilled Immigration New Zealand applicants face

 Engineering New Zealand or IPENZ guidelines are quite clear about what elements you need to include in your KA02 report.
 However, you need to fully understand what exactly does it mean by the 'complex engineering problems.
 WriteCDR has a team of highly qualified engineers who very-well understand the nuances of your specific domain and can offer you assistance in coming up with the Work Episodes that can highlight each element appropriately and adequately.

-Language skills are also a big pain for engineers from abroad who want to migrate to New Zealand.
+Language skills are also a big pain for engineers from abroad are looking forward to skilled immigration to New Zealand.
 Preparing a KA02 report requires good English writing skills.
-It has to be grammatically correct and be able to demonstrate that you’ve good communication skills.
+It has to be grammatically correct and be able to demonstrate that you've good communication skills.
 Remember that once a KA02 report gets rejected, there is no use submitting it again for re-assessment.
 IPENZ is known for its strict rules when it comes to skill assessments.

 Normally people include 1-4 work episodes in their KA02 report and if you are not aware of what you should focus on or how to highlight your technical skills and knowledge, you may find it difficult to pen the report that can show you in the favourable light.